EXPLAINER: What's behind Indonesia's deadly soccer match? - WHIZ News

 HOW MANY PEOPLE DIED?

-In what appeared to be one of the worst sports disasters, police said at least 174 people died, including children and two police officers, most of whom were trampled.
+In one of the worst sports disasters, police said at least 125 people died, including children and two police officers, most of whom were trampled.

 More than 100 people were injured.
 Police said the death toll is likely to rise more with multiple people in critical condition.